CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/R9OCA6UFE-0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->

 Stoicism is an good way to handle the vicissitudes of life.
+Remaining equanimous in the face of evil is a skill known only to silver men.

 <!-- > "Say to yourself first thing in the morning: today I shall meet people who are meddling, ungrateful, aggressive, treacherous, malicious, unsocial.
 All this has afflicted them through their ignorance of true good and evil." &mdash; Emperor Marcus Aurelius' Meditations, Chapter 2.
 Written among the Quadi on the River Gran -->